alelab-upenn/graph-neural-networks/README.md

 * ___Node-Variant Graph Neural Networks___.
 Parameterizing _H<sub>l</sub><sup>fg</sup>(S)_ with a node-variant graph filter (as opposed to a shift-invariant graph filter), a non-convolutional graph neural network architecture can be built.
 A node-variant graph filter, essentially lets each node learn its own weight for each neighborhood information.
 In order to allow this architecture to scale (so that the number of learnable parameters does not depend on the size of the graph), we offer a hybrid node-variant GNN approach as well.
 The graph filtering layer using node-variant graph filters is defined in <code>Utils.graphML.NodeVariantGF</code> and an example of an architecture using these filters for the linear operation, combined with pointwise activation functions and zero-padding pooling, is available in <code>Modules.architectures.NodeVariantGNN</code>.
 For more details on node-variant GNNs, and whenever using these filters or architecture, please cite the following paper

-F. Gama, A. G. Marques, G. Leus, and A. Ribeiro, "[Convolutional Neural Networks via Node-Varying Graph Filters](http://ieeexplore.ieee.org/document/8439899)," in _2018 IEEE Data Sci.
-Workshop_.
-Lausanne, Switzerland: IEEE, 4-6 June 2018, pp. 220-224.
+E. Isufi, F. Gama, and A. Ribeiro, "[EdgeNets: Edge Varying Graph Neural Networks](http://arxiv.org/abs/2001.07620)," submitted to _IEEE Trans.
+Pattern Analysis and Mach.
+Intell._

+* ___ARMA Graph Neural Networks___.
+A convolutional architecture that is very flexible and with enlarged descriptive power.
+It replaces the graph convolution with a FIR filter (i.e. the use of a polynomial of the shift operator) by an ratio of polynomials.
+This architecture offers a good trade-off between number of paramters and selectivity of learnable filters.
+The edge-variant graph filter layer can be found in <code>Utils.graphML.EdgeVariantGF</code>.
+An example of an architecture with ARMA graph filters as the linear layer, and pointwise activation functions and zero-padding pooling is available in <code>Modules.architectures.ARMAfilterGNN</code>.
+A <code>Local</code> version of this architecture is also available.
+For more details on ARMA GNNs, and whenever using these filters or architecture, please cite the following paper

+E. Isufi, F. Gama, and A. Ribeiro, "[EdgeNets: Edge Varying Graph Neural Networks](http://arxiv.org/abs/2001.07620)," submitted to _IEEE Trans.
+Pattern Analysis and Mach.
+Intell._

 * ___Edge-Variant Graph Neural Networks___.
 The most general parameterization that we can make of a linear operation that also takes into account the underlying graph support, is to let each node weigh each of their neighbors' information differently.
 This is achieved by means of an edge-variant graph filter.
 Certainly, the edge-variant graph filter has a number of parameters that scales with the number of edges, so a hybrid approach is available.
-The edge-variant graph filter layer cane be found in <code>Utils.graphML.EdgeVariantGF</code>.
+The edge-variant graph filter layer can be found in <code>Utils.graphML.GraphFilterARMA</code>.
 An example of an architecture with edge-variant graph filters as the linear layer, and pointwise activation functions and zero-padding pooling is available in <code>Modules.architectures.EdgeVariantGNN</code>.
+A <code>Local</code> version of this architecture is also available.
 For more details on edge-variant GNNs, and whenever using these filters or architecture, please cite the following paper

-E. Isufi, F. Gama, and A. Ribeiro, "[Generalizing Graph Convolutional Neural Networks with Edge-Variant Recursions on Graphs](http://arxiv.org/abs/1903.01298)," in _27th Eur.
-Signal Process.
-Conf._ A Coruña, Spain: EURASIP, 2-6 Sep.
-2019.
+E. Isufi, F. Gama, and A. Ribeiro, "[EdgeNets: Edge Varying Graph Neural Networks](http://arxiv.org/abs/2001.07620)," submitted to _IEEE Trans.
+Pattern Analysis and Mach.
+Intell._

 * ___Graph Attention Networks___.
 A particular case of edge-variant graph filters (that predates the use of more general edge-variant filters) and that has been shown to be successful is the graph attention network (commonly known as GAT).
 The original implementation of GATs can be found in <a href="http://github.com/PetarV-/GAT">this repository</a>.
 In this library, we offer a PyTorch adaptation of this code (which was originally written for TensorFlow).
 The GAT parameterizes the edge-variant graph filter by taking into account both the graph support and the data, yielding an architecture with a number of parameters that is independent of the size of the graph.
 The graph attentional layer can be found in <code>Utils.graphML.GraphAttentional</code>, and an example of this architecture in <code>Modules.architectures.GraphAttentionNetwork</code>.
 For more details on GATs, and whenever using this code, please cite the following paper